 Giant pandas are extremely rare.
-They number less than 2,500 in the wild.
+The World Wildlife Fund (WWF) says there are just 1,864 pandas left in the wild.
+There are an additional 400 pandas in captivity, according to Pandas International.
 The hunting of pandas has been banned for many years, so this is not the problem.
 Destruction of its habitat, when areas are cleared for crop cultivation, is one of the main reasons for the panda's decline.
-Another reason is that the bamboo on which they mainly feed, is dying back.
+Another reason is that the bamboo that makes up most of their diet, is dying back.
 The pandas find it difficult to migrate to new feeding areas because they find themselves hemmed in by human settlements.
 As the bamboo disappears, the pandas simply starve to death.

 Giant pandas are very good climbers, and use this skill to escape from predators.
 They are flat-footed and ungainly when on the ground, but are able to move almost silently and very quickly through networks of tunnels in the bamboo.

-Chinese and American scientists are studying giant pandas and their habits in order to put in place a major conservation programme.
+Chinese and American scientists are still studying giant pandas and their habits as part of a major conservation programme.
 A process to make bamboo flower early may well have a huge bearing on the panda's chances.
 Zoos around the world are participating in panda breeding programmes.
 There is still hope that with human help, the giant panda can survive in the wild.